The MIR | Clarification of Terms

 Cognition or Cognitive Thought

 The mental process of acquiring knowledge and understanding through experience, sensory input, and thought.
-Cognition includes functions such as perception, memory, reasoning, problem-solving, learning, decision-making, and imagination—key components of intelligence and adaptive behavior.
+Cognition includes functions such as perception, memory, reasoning, problem-solving, learning, decision-making, and imagination—key components of intelligence and adaptive behaviour.
 Cognitive thought, as a specific aspect of cognition, involves the flow of ideas, reasoning, and mental activities, which can occur consciously or unconsciously.

 Cognitive Intelligence or Intelligence